GeorgiPanaiotov/Fighter-Plane/README.md

 - Parallax effect for background
 - Explosion animation
 - Simple saving system which saves you high score in local storage
+- Sound on/off switch
+- Music on/off switch
+- Bombs

 # How to start the game
 1. run `npm install` to install the necessary dependencies